naamahdaemon/minaamah/docs/intro.md

 **MINA Token Value**

 MINA serves as Mina Protocol's transaction token, exchangeable like any cryptocurrency.
 It can be staked for rewards, securing the network.
-MINA is also used in Snapps (DApps) interactions, enhancing utility
+MINA is also used in ZKApps (DApps) interactions, enhancing utility of the Blockchain.
+ZKApps will be available in the next major release / hardfork of the Blockchain  planned on early 2024.

 **More information here**
 - [ ] Mina official discord<br/>